Career Progression – Frequently Asked Questions

 Are Career Progression Frameworks required?

-Yes, Supervisors are required to submit a Framework for each position, regardless if funding is available or not.
-In addition, the framework must be submitted and approved by Human Resources before an employee can be nominated for Career Progression.
+Yes, Supervisors are required to submit a Framework for each position and must be submitted and approved by Human Resources before an employee can be nominated for Career Progression.
+Supervisors are also required to review the Framework with the employee once approved.

 I’ve reviewed the Framework with my supervisor, what are my next steps?